QuantEcon/lecture-jax/lectures/jax_intro.md

 ```

-This code quite fast because it is running on a GPU (since `x` is a JAX array).
+This code quite fast because it is running on a GPU.

 But if we run it a second time it becomes even faster: